|

 felt like they had to be in order to survive.

-As if, in spite of
+As if, in spite of everything, they were

-connectedness, no matter how much animosity
+their interlaced connectedness, no matter

-towards the others they also held inside at
+how much animosity towards the others they

-the same time.
+also held inside at the same time.

-I opened my eyes and sensed the
+opened my eyes and sensed the water in front

-me to re-enter.
+to re-enter.
 I walked towards it and once

 again I felt it embrace my body with its